Find Grad Schools

 97% Women

 Texas Woman's University is the 7th most popular school in the nation for students seeking a master's degree in family, consumer & human sciences.
 Each year, around 16,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,712 per year, while in-state graduate students, on average, pay $5,184 per year.
+The average in-state tuition for full-time undergraduates is $5,616 per year, while in-state graduate students, on average, pay $5,112 per year.
 During the most recent year for which we have data, 70 people received their master's degree in family, consumer & human sciences from TWU.
-Of these students, 97% were women and 43% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in family, consumer & human sciences at Texas Woman's University make a median salary of 49,604.
+About 97% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #9